nefarius/ViGEm.github.io/docs/projects/DsHidMini/HID-Device-Modes-Explained.md

 # About the HID Device Modes

 DsHidMini aims for maximum possible compatibility with existing tools or games without the need for any custom code.
 It supports different "HID Device emulation modes", meaning upon boot-up it can present the controller as different types of HID devices, each sporting a unique set of specialized features outlined below.
-The device mode you chose dictates the level of compatibility with certain 3rd party software and how the controller is "seen" by processes.
+The device mode you choose dictates the level of compatibility with certain 3rd party software and how the controller is "seen" by processes.
 Read on for details.

 ## How to adjust the settings